-The simulation experience has increased substantially at MSSLW since the beginning of our simulation fellowship in 2011.
+The simulation experience has increased substantially at MSMW since the beginning of our simulation fellowship in 2011.
 Under the supervision of the Director of Simulation, Dr. Heidi Baer, our Fellowship director, Dr. Joshua McHugh and our fellows, residents have routine exposure to and training in the simulation lab.
-There are two simulation labs at MSW and one at MSSL.
+There are two simulation labs at MSW and one at MSM.

 Our Simulation division provides a longitudinal curriculum over the course of the academic year for residents.
 Simulation sessions occur both during conference and dedicated times on off service rotations.